javiermms/environment_app/README.md

 This app is a food tracker that tells your your overall carbon output based on what you have eaten.

+## Are there other ways to learn more about Foodprint?
+Javier and I published a blog series (https://bit.ly/2GaQSa1) about our development process on this app.

+If you would like more insight on how the app that we developed works, you can see a live user demo here https://vimeo.com/305850006.

 ## User Experience
 This app is being developed with a focus on User Interface and User Experience design for a software product development course.